 Benefit Type How Long is Coverage Available?
-Payment of Premiums Employee Required Contributions Employer Required Contributions Upon Return to Work - How to Reinstate Coverage Lapsed During LOA WRS 36 months before a statutory termination takes effect, unless on military or union service leave.
-A separation or in an employee on the employer/em in the WRS are s Employer begins to make retirement deductions upon return to work and reports annual earnings on annual report at year-end.
+Payment of Premiums Employee Required Contributions Employer Required Contributions Upon Return to Work - How to Reinstate Coverage Lapsed During LOA WRS 36 months before a statutory termination takes effect, unless on military or union service leave. an employee on the employer/em retirement benefit may leave unless the emp aployee relationship.
+C subject to annual inter Employer begins to make retirement deductions upon return to work and reports annual earnings on annual report at year-end.
 LIFE 36 months.
 Extends beyond 36 months if union service leave.
 3-month increments due 30 days prior to end of 3-month period.
 Same as prior to leave unless employee contribution rates increase or decrease, or the employee attains a new premium age category.
 Continue up to 36 months.
 Employee Submits life insurance application ET-2304 within 30 days of return to work.
 Coverage types will remain the same as coverage types prior to leave or temporary layoff in most circumstances.
 HEALTH 36 months.
 Extends beyond 36 months if military or union service leave.
 COBRA coverage after the 36 months continuation period.
 Paid in advance by deduction from last payroll check or by personal check; then 30 days prior to end of the period for which premiums were previously paid.
 Employee must pay total premiums after the 3 initial months upon leave or temporary layoff where the employee was only responsible for the employee contributions for those 3 initial months.
 Local Employer Employer employee must pay entire premium, unless employer has made provisions for payment for employee.
 First 3 months of leave or temporary layoff.
 Employee submits Group Health Insurance Application (ET-2301) within 30 days of return to work.
 Coverage type will remain the same unless a qualifying event has taken place.
 Restriction to the same plan unless the employee moved, or an It's Your Choice open enrollment period occurred during the leave or temporary layoff.

 Benefit Type How Long is Coverage Available?
-Payment of Premiums Employee Required Contributions er Required tributions Upon Return to Work - How to Reinstate Coverage Lapsed During LOA ICI 36 months (extends beyond 36 months if union service leave) Paid in advance by deductions from last payroll check, then due prior to end After 3 months, total employer and emplo contributions.
+Payment of Premiums Employee Required Contributions Employer Required Contributions Upon Return to Work - How to Reinstate Coverage Lapsed During LOA ICI 36 months (extends beyond 36 months if union service leave) Paid in advance by deductions from last payroll check, then due prior to end After 3 months, total of employer and employee contributions.
+Local Employer - Employee must pay entire premium unless employer has made provisions for payment for employee.
 First 3 months while on leave or temporary layoff.
-Employee submits Income Continuation Insurance Application (ET-2307) within 30 days of of coverage so there is no lapse.
-Local Employer - Employee must pay premium unless emp has made provisions payment for employe oloyer for return to work.
+Employee submits Income Continuation Insurance Application (ET-2307) within 30 days of of coverage so there is no lapse. return to work.
 Coverage will remain the same as coverage prior to leave or temporary layoff in most circumstances.